suaygrays/suaygrays.github.io/_pages/about.md

   - /about.html
 ---

-Greetings, I am Suay Tosyalı, a Politics and Economics student in Ankara University.
-Lorem ipsum doler sit amet.
+I am a Politics and Economics student at Ankara University, specializing in the intersection of political science and economics.
+My research interests include political economy, public policy, and international relations.
+I am passionate about understanding how economic policies shape political landscapes and vice versa.